biscuitboost/yourbanger-fe/src/data/post/how-to-write-wedding-toast.md

   - how to
 author: YourBanger.com Team
 metadata:
-  title: "How to Write a Wedding Toast (Without the Stress) | YourBanger.com"
+  title: "How to Write a Wedding Toast or Create an AI Song | YourBanger.com"
   description: "Nervous about giving a wedding toast?
-This complete guide covers what to say, what to avoid, how to be funny, and how to nail the landing."
+Learn what to say and avoid—or skip the stress and create an AI wedding song in 2 minutes for $19.99."
 ---

 ## The Wedding Toast: Everyone's Nightmare, Your Opportunity